Celebrate Tiki Culture!

-The summer months fly by and I can't stop thinking about tiki-themed parties with fancy cocktails and great dresses..
+The winter months are finally flying by and I can't stop thinking about tiki-themed parties with fancy cocktails and great dresses..
 The Hawaiian style won me over years ago and then when I visited Hawaii in 2017, I still can't stop thinking about my love for all things tiki!

 The history of Tiki dates back to ancient Polynesia.
 Carvings of tiki gods were first discovered in Polynesia, and were said to represent specific Polynesian Gods.
 When I visited Hawaii in 2017, here's a few photos that I took.